Garland Boyette: Legacy and honors

-Personal life
+Personal life and death

 Boyette was married to Winetta, with whom he had three children.
 He was the uncle of Paul Boyette Jr., who played for the Texas Longhorns and also went undrafted before signing with the Oakland Raiders in 2017.
 After retiring from professional football, Boyette was employed as a manager for Southwestern Bell for 28 years.
 He worked in that capacity until retiring in the early 2000s, after which he served as a motivational speaker, as well as a volunteer with the Boys & Girls Club in Houston and the Special Olympics.
 He resided in Missouri City, Texas, during his later years in a house that he constructed.
 Boyette attended the Bayou Classic annually in his retirement.

 Boyette died on the evening of April 19, 2022, in Houston, aged 82.